isb-cgc/readthedocs/docs/source/sections/Benefits.rst

 Benefits of Using The Cloud
 ***************************

 Working in the cloud is exceptionally scalable and versatile, you only use as much as you need, whether that's in terms of storage space or processing cores.
 Cloud-based data is easily read by massively parallel processes, expediting results.
-When you're done, it disappears!
+When you're done, they disappear!
 You don't have idle resources sitting around collecting dust.

 Don’t be intimidated by the cloud!
 Scale your analyses using the data on ISB-CGC.
 If you’ve conducted bioinformatics before using the command line or SQL, this will be just as easy (if not easier) and we are also here to help!
 Email feedback@isb-cgc.org or visit our `Community Notebooks page <HowTos.html>`_ for guides and tutorials.